Mrs. Melissa Ambs

 Anime Club Advisor

-This will be my fourth full time year at Oak Hills High School.
+This will be my fifth full-time year at Oak Hills High School.
 I have been lucky to teach classes that allow me to express my passion for all things nerdy and artistic.
-In my classes I like to put a focus on working together and making things.
-We make life sized robots, working prototypes of a video games, costumes, and detailed architectural models.
-My favorite part of the job is assisting these young designers in the development of their creative problem solving skills, helping them to transform their early concepts into fully realized products.
+In my classes, I like to put a focus on working together and making things.
+We make life-sized robots, working prototypes of video games, costumes, and detailed architectural models.
+My favorite part of the job is assisting these young designers in the development of their creative problem-solving skills, helping them to transform their early concepts into fully realized products.

 Mrs. Bridget Dignan-Cummins